dectan/Programming-for-Data-Analysis-Project-2/README.md

 # Additional Information #
 <ol>
 <li> My github repository is @ <a href="#">https://github.com/dectan/Programming-for-Data-Analysis-Project-2</a></li>
 <li> My github Repository is called "Programming-for-Data-Analysis-Project-2</li>
+<li> This repository contains a .gitignore file, and a README file, </li>
-<li> This repository contains a .gitignore file, 1 *  Jupyter notebook named 'Project 2.ipynb', and a README file, a folder called 'imported_datasets' which contains all imported datasets, a folder called 'fused datasets' which contains all fused datasets and a folder called 'img which contains images. </li>
+<li> This repository contains 1 *  Jupyter notebook named 'Project 2.ipynb'.</li>
+<li> This repository contains a folder called 'imported_datasets' which contains all imported datasets</li>
+<li> This repository contains a folder called 'fused datasets' which contains all fused datasets in .csv and .json format. and a folder called 'img which contains images.</li>
+<li> This repository contains a folder 'img which contains images used in notebook</li>
 <li> These are all the additional files required to run program </li>
-<li> images are stored in a folder called "img" in this repository </li>
 <li> Libraries that need to be imported are contained in first *text* cell of both Jupyter notebooks </li>
 </ol>